Uncharted: Golden Abyss Review

 Skill RatingThis game is enjoyed by 11-16 year-olds as it's a good match for their ability and maturity.
 The portable version of Uncharted is more suited to younger players than the bigger PlayStation 3 and PlayStation 4 versions of the game.
 The content is less realistic, but also the tilt-controls more intuitive to those not used to twin-stick controls.

 The Zoom Remember option in controls only applied to the magnification of scoped weapons.

 When you are able to take a photo in the game an icon pops up.
 You are also guided in the right direction with colour coded Yellow or Flashing elements in the environment.
 There is an aim assistance that you can turn on.

-Our Uncharted: Golden Abyss Accessibility Report details 24 accessibility features:
+Our Uncharted: Golden Abyss Accessibility Report documents 24 accessibility features:

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.

 The information on this database is designed to support and complement the in-depth discussion and advice about video game "addiction", violence, spending and online safety in the Taming Gaming book.
 If you have any concerns or questions in these areas, email our editor who is quick to respond or can arrange for a one-to-one conversation.